 Wanting to build upon the theme of my last post—Los Angeles—I thought I’d share the interesting circumstances of how I met, Father Manny.

 No, I’m not going to mention angels or moral dilemmas, but I might bring up divine intervention a time or two.
 Divine intervention?
 Is there such a thing?
 Or is the following story simply a series of unusual happenstance?
 These are the questions I hope you’ll ponder as you read below.
 Continue reading “Father Manuel “Manny” Dorantes”

 No, not Tinseltown.
 I’m talking about the city’s namesake.
-You know, those robe wearing celestial beings with feathery wings sprouting up from their shoulder blades.
+You know, those robe wearing celestial beings with feathery wings that sprout up from their shoulder blades.
 Continue reading “Los Angeles”

 It was a beautiful morning, typical of early September.
 The bright and warm sun rose slowly and steadily, burning away the few wisps of clouds that still lingered in the sky.
 Summer vacation was over, the kids were back to school, and the roads were clogged with buses and commuters.
 Continue reading “September 11, 2001”

 They do it, not because of some external force, but because they feel compelled to memorialize the thoughts and words floating around inside their head.
 They write in journals; They write poetry; They write for their children; and sometimes they get to write for the public.
 Continue reading “Writers write”

 It started off with me getting married (New Years Day), and then several months later, being transferred to the U.S. Secret Service flagship office—NYFO (the NYC Field Office).
 Continue reading “Several months in the life of a Secret Service Agent— (including a trial, protecting Sarah Palin, and a visit by Mahmoud Ahmadinejad)”

 “As the family goes, so goes the nation and so goes the whole world in which we live.” – Saint Pope John Paul II